 The MCP’s second self-produced concert will be in February 2018 with the Pittsburgh premiere of Richard Einhorn’s Voices of Light.
 It was inspired by the 1928 silent film The Passion of Joan of Arc, and the libretto is taken from a variety of ancient writings, most of it from medieval female Mystics.

-The annual American Choral Directors Association conference is being held in Pittsburgh in March 2018, and the MCP and PSO have been invited to perform.
-In April 2018, the MCP and PSO will perform Verdi’s operatic Requiem, and then closes out the season in June with Berlioz’s Te Deum with the PSO.
+In April 2018, the MCP and PSO will perform Verdi’s operatic Requiem, and then they close out the season in June with Berlioz’s Te Deum.

 Tickets will be available mid-summer.